On bi-skew braces and brace blocks: Preliminaries

-\begin{definition} A skew brace $A$ is \begin{itemize} \item \emph{right nilpotent} if there exists $n \ge 1$ such that $A^{(n)}=\{1\}$; if $n$ is minimal with this property, then we call $n-1$ the \emph{right nilpotency class} of $A$. \item \emph{left nilpotent} if there exists $n \ge 1$ such that $A^{n}=\{1\}$; if $n$ is minimal with this property, then we call $n-1$ the \emph{left nilpotency class} of $A$. \item \emph{strongly nilpotent} if there exists $n \ge 1$ such that $A^{[n]}=\{1\}$; if $n$ is minimal with this property, then we call $n-1$ the \emph{strong nilpotency class} of $A$. \item \emph{soluble} if there exists $n \ge 1$ such that $A_{n}=\{1\}$; if $n$ is minimal with this property, then we call $n-1$ the \emph{solubility class} of $A$. \end{itemize} \end{definition} Note that when the skew brace is almost trivial, then $a*b$ is the commutator of $a$ and $b$, so the above notions coincide with their group theoretical counterparts.
+\begin{definition} A skew brace $A$ is \begin{itemize} \item \emph{right nilpotent} if there exists $n \ge 1$ such that $A^{(n)}=\{1\}$; if $n$ is minimal with this property, then we call $n-1$ the \emph{right nilpotency class} of $A$. \item \emph{left nilpotent} if there exists $n \ge 1$ such that $A^{n}=\{1\}$; if $n$ is minimal with this property, then we call $n-1$ the \emph{left nilpotency class} of $A$. \item \emph{strongly nilpotent} if there exists $n \ge 1$ such that $A^{[n]}=\{1\}$; if $n$ is minimal with this property, then we call $n-1$ the \emph{strong nilpotency class} of $A$. \item \emph{soluble} if there exists $n \ge 1$ such that $A_{n}=\{1\}$; if $n$ is minimal with this property, then we call $n-1$ the \emph{solubility class} of $A$. \end{itemize} \end{definition} For two-sided braces, the above notions all coincide with nilpotency of the associated Jacobson radical ring.
+Note that when the skew brace is almost trivial, then $a*b$ is the commutator of $a^{-1}$ and $b$, so the above notions coincide with their group theoretical counterparts.
 We have the following connection between left, right and strongly nilpotent skew braces, proved in~\cite[Theorem 12]{Smo18} for braces and generalised in ~\cite[Theorem 2.30]{CSV19} to skew braces. \begin{theorem} Let $A$ be a skew brace.
-The following are equivalent: \begin{enumerate} \item $A$ is left and right nilpotent. \item $A$ is strongly nilpotent. \end{enumerate} \end{theorem} We conclude with the following result, which was stated in~\cite[Proposition 2.4]{BCJO19} for braces but can easily be generalised to skew braces. \begin{lemma} Let $A$ be a skew brace, and let $I$ be an ideal.
-Then $A$ is soluble if and only if $A/I$ and $I$ are soluble. \end{lemma}
+Then the following are equivalent: \begin{enumerate} \item $A$ is left and right nilpotent. \item $A$ is strongly nilpotent. \end{enumerate} \end{theorem} We conclude with the following result, which was stated in~\cite[Proposition 2.4]{BCJO19} for braces but can easily be generalised to skew braces. \begin{lemma} Let $A$ be a skew brace and let $I$ be an ideal.
+Then $A$ is a soluble skew brace if and only if $A/I$ and $I$ are soluble skew braces. \end{lemma}